mashiike/s3-setlock/README.md

 }
 ```

-Note: If Lock or Unlock fails, for example because you can't connect to DynamoDB, it will panic.
+Note: If Lock or Unlock fails, for example because you can't put object to Amazon S3, it will panic.
       If you don't want it to panic, use `LockWithError()` and `UnlockWithError()`.
 Alternatively, use the `WithNoPanic` option.

 more information see [go doc](https://godoc.org/github.com/mashiike/s3-setlock).